luisrjaeger/pokemon-mock/README.md

 # pokedex-mock

-Sample of a mock server in Node.js using a list of 151 pokemons.
+Sample of a very simple mock server in Node.js using a list of 151 pokemons.